 Other key assumptions for retirement benefit obligations are based in part on current market conditions.
-Additional information is discussed in Note 25
+Additional information is discussed in Note 27.

-The carrying amount of the Group's retirement benefits obligation as at December 31, 2012 and 2011 are P103 million and P89 million, respectively (see Note 25).
+The carrying amount of the Group's retirement benefit obligation as at December 31, 2013 and 2012 are P169 million and P153 million, respectively (see Note 27).

-(e) Realizability of deferred tax assets
+(e) Recognition and realizability of deferred tax assets

-At the end of each reporting period, the Group reviews deferred tax assets and reduce the carrying amount to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilized.
-Management considers industry trends and projected performance in assessing the sufficiency of taxable income.
+Deferred tax assets are recognized for all unused tax losses and future tax credits.
+At end of the reporting period, the Group reviews its deferred tax assets and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
+Significant management judgment is required to determine the amount of deferred tax assets that can be recognized, based on industry trends and projected performance in assessing the sufficiency of taxable income.